sergei-mironov/litrepl/README.md

 ^D
 ```

-* Usual Python interpreter propmts are disabled internally, so `>>>` symbols are
+* Python interpreter propmts are disabled internally, no `>>>` symbols are
-  not going to appear. `W` variable now resides in memory and could be queried
+  going to appear.
-  during subsequent evaluations.
 * The corresponding Vim command is `:LTerm`

-`litrepl eval-code` might be used to send the code right away
+`litrepl eval-code` might be used to send the code right to the interpreter.
+The
+`W` variable now resides in memory so we can query it as we would do in a
+regular IPython session.

 ``` shell
 $ echo 'W' | litrepl eval-code